gelftheshot/sorting_algorithms/README.md

 The `swap_nodes` function is used to swap two nodes in the list.

-## Next Steps

-- Improve the efficiency of the sorting algorithm.
-- Add error handling for edge cases.
-- Implement user-friendly input and output methods.
-GitHub Copilot: # Counting Sort Algorithm
+Counting Sort Algorithm
+102-counting_sort.c

-This repository includes a C implementation of the Counting Sort algorithm.
+this file includes a C implementation of the Counting Sort algorithm.

 ## Overview of the Code